binaryninja/glitcher/README.md

 # Glitcher

-A command-line tool for mining and testing glitch tokens in large language models.
+A command-line tool for mining, testing, and classifying glitch tokens in large language models.

 ## Installation